walterhiggins/ScriptCraft/docs/API-Reference.md

 craftbukkit plugins behave well together.
 While it is possible to override other plugins' commands, the CraftBukkit team do not recommend this.
-However, as ScriptCraft users have suggested, it should be at the discretion of server administrators and plugin authors as to when overriding or adding new commands to the global namespace is good.
+However, as ScriptCraft users have suggested, it should be at the discretion of server administrators as to when overriding or adding new commands to the global namespace is good.

 So this is where `commando()` comes in.
 It uses the exact same signature as the core `command()` function but will also make the